Are lawsuits the only way to fight employment discrimination against cancer survivors?

 It is not illegal for an employer to reject you for a job if you are not qualified for it, regardless of your medical history.

-and that you are in good health and are expected to remain healthy.
+- If you have to explain a long period of unemployment during cancer treatment, if possible, explain it in a way that shows your illness is past, and that you are in good health and are expected to remain healthy.
 One way to de-emphasize a gap in your school or work history because of cancer treatment is to organize your resume by experience and skills, instead of by date.

 Be prepared to educate the interviewer about your cancer and why cancer often does not result in death or disability.